websights

 Example: Electronics Casing

-the picture shows a box that is not inclined with cartesian coordinates in the simscale platform
+the picture shows a box that is not inclined with Cartesian coordinates in the SimScale platform

-Figure 2: Example of a power source that is not inclined with cartesian coordinates
+Figure 2: Example of a power source that is not inclined with Cartesian coordinates

 The fluid domain inside an electronics box and cell zone, which is defined to approximate the heatsink

-Figure 3: The fluid zone and the cell zone in this study represent the air inside the electronics casing and the porous heat source respectively.
+Figure 3: The fluid zone and the cell zone in this study represent the air inside the electronics casing and the porous heat source, respectively.

 Figure 4: Cell zones should overlap with the solid or fluid parts

-Figure 5: Accessing the SimScale’s CAD Mode
+Figure 5: Accessing SimScale’s CAD Edit feature

 Did you know?